 With arrangement, this recurring payment can be automated with a request to the bank holding the borrower’s savings or current account.

-In certain circumstances, the loan repayment account can be interest bearing.
+In certain circumstances, the loan repayment account can also be interest bearing.

 Meaning the any funds sitting in the account that exceeds zero balance or a specified figure, borrowers can earn interest on it.